ABC: Trump allegedly discussed sensitive nuclear submarine information with a Mar-a-Lago member – KION546

 Pratt allegedly told investigators that after he told Trump that Australia should buy submarines from the US, the former president went on to share how many nuclear warheads US submarines carry and “how close they can get to a Russian submarine without being detected,” sources told ABC.
 But Pratt told investigators that he was not shown any government documents, the sources said.

+“Australian submariners have been serving on US submarines for years,” Hockey told CNN.
+“Similarly, US naval personnel have been on our ships.
+It’s a fully integrated partnership.
+The combat system on the US subs and Australian subs is a joint program.
+Similarly, we share weapons technology.”

+However, even if submariners in Australia knew the information Trump relayed to Pratt, if the information was classified, then it was illegal to share publicly.

-His company, Pratt Industries, opened a plant in Ohio while Trump was president.
-Trump attended the opening and praised the businessman in his remarks.
+Pratt maintained close ties with Trump while he was president.
+When his company, Pratt Industries, opened a plant in Ohio, then-President Trump attended the opening and praised the businessman in his remarks.

 Another source told CNN’s Collins that during that visit, Pratt planned to unveil two plaques, an official one celebrating the plant’s opening in the US and a second one that he had told Trump about beforehand.
 The second plaque, which Pratt kept a secret until the day of the visit, read, “Make America and Australia Great Again.”
 But officials attending the plant’s opening quickly pulled it down and advised Pratt against the move, that source said.